dantasfiles/dantasfiles.github.io/_princeton/ant.md

 - ✔️ ***The Wretched of the Earth*** by Frantz Fanon
 - *Illuminations: Essays & Reflections* by Walter Benjamin

+**The Anthropology of Lying & Deception** `ANT 295 (fa26)`
+- *How to Do Things with Words* by J.L.
+Austin
+- *The Modernity Bluff: Crime, Consumption & Citizenship in Côte d'Ivoire* by Sasha Newell
+- *Given Time: I. Counterfeit Money* by Jacques Derrida
+- *Passing: Two Publics in a Mexican Border City* by Rihan Yeh
+- *Mistrust: An Ethnographic Theory* by Matthew Carey
+- *Mules & Men* by Zora Neale Hurston
+- *Defacement: Public Secrecy & the Labor of the Negative* by Michael Taussig

 **People-Centered: Doing Anthropology** `ANT 299 (fa26)`
 - *The Ethnographer's Way: A Handbook for Multidimensional Research Design* by Peterson & Olson
 - *Making Livable Worlds: Afro-Puerto Rican Women Building Environmental Justice* by Hilda Llorens